MinightDev/Paperclip/README.md

 - **Website Search:** Search for websites to check for potential data breaches.
 - **IP Address Search:** Find data breaches associated with specific IP addresses.
 - **Detailed Results:** Reveal comprehensive breach details, including website names and credentials.
+- **API system:** allowing seamless integration with external applications.
+Comprehensive documentation is provided to assist developers in utilizing the API effectively.
 - **User Customization:** Allow users to customize their profiles and settings.
 - **Account Credits System:** Users can pay for searches using an account credits system.
 - **Integrated Payments:** Payment options include PayPal, Stripe, and Coinbase Commerce (cryptocurrency).